 Just for fun today, I thought I would tell you our Christmas tradition and the recipe that goes with it.

-When I married into the family, Christmas dinner at the Walraven’s was always Prime Rib.
+When I married into the family, I learned that Christmas dinner at the Walraven’s was always Prime Rib.

-At first, it was always at my father-in-law and mother-in-law’s house but as time went on, it moved to our house and I was put in charge of the Christmas Roast.
+At first, the Christmas dinner was always at my father-in-law and mother-in-law’s house.
+As time went on, it moved to our house and I was put in charge of the Christmas Roast.
 I love to cook so that’s fine.

 I’m a cook who likes to play and you never know what I might do next.
-New recipes, new spices, new foods, new flavors… and my sons and their friends are enthusiastic experimenters right with me.
+New recipes, new spices, new foods, new flavors… and my sons and their friends have been enthusiastic experimenters right with me.

 However, my father-in-law also loves to cook and though he will experiment, he is the one in charge.
-For the Christmas Roast, I need to follow directions and those have evolved over the years.
-There are some things we both agree on which does make it easier.
+For the Christmas Roast, I need to follow directions and those evolved over the years.
+There are some things we both agree on which makes it easier.

 Both of us agree that garlic is an essential ingredient.
 Grampa, however, is a salt and pepper guy so I can’t play with spices on the Christmas Roast.
-This year’s roast was the biggest in recent memory bought from Zillman’s Meat Market which makes it extra special.
 Grampa removed a layer of fat for me prior to it getting to our house but I was instructed to use that layer of fat and I did.
-Here’s the finished photos and then I will give you the pointers.
+Here are the finished photos and then I will give you the pointers.

 The Christmas Roast